Auth Table

 }

-Table Updates
+}Table Updates

-property, which indicated the count of authenticated actions.
+Please note that there have been changes from the previously documented actions_num property, which indicated the count of authenticated actions.
 In the current implementation, this property has been removed, simplifying the authorization tracking mechanism.